Magical European Christmas Markets

 There’s plenty for the kids to enjoy, including a visit with Santa, sleigh rides, and even meeting real, live reindeer!

-There are plenty of entertainment options consistent with other traditional Christmas markets, such as concerts, folk performances, and craft workshops for the whole family to enjoy.
+Plenty of entertainment options are consistent with other traditional Christmas markets, such as concerts, folk performances, and craft workshops for the whole family to enjoy.

 Strasbourg Christmas Market East France